CiaranOMara/Contributing/docs/src/help/branching_guide.md

-# Choosing and using a brannching moded for a repo
+# Choosing and using a branching model for a repo

 If you are a [dedicated maintainer](@ref dedicated_maintainers) on a BioJulia package, you may be wondering which branching model to choose for development